neurodata/neurodata.io/content/about/agreements.md

 ### COVID-19 related responsibilities

-If you test positive and/or have systems and/or were exposed to COVID-19,
+If you test positive and/or have symptoms and/or were exposed to COVID-19,
 - please stay at home for 5 days and wear a mask for 5 days in lab after coming back
 - inform your labmates and the PI as soon as possible
 - update the lab COVID record (link available in Core Slack channel)